jalpp/BroadcastManager/README.md

 # Run Build

-run build to have production ready folder of the site
+run build to have a production-ready folder of the site

 ```
 npm run build